African animal artwork is as big and varied as the African continent.

 Described below is the subject matter of my wall art and how I work.
 I am very flexible in my mediums and have vast experience in most.

-African Animal Artwork: Oil Paintings
+African Animal Art: Oil Paintings

 My work is primarily in oils, mainly as most of my commissions have been requested on leather, with artist oil paint being the required medium.
 The majority of the subject matter has been the Big 5, or alternatively, individual paintings of this club.
 Understandably the African Elephant is the most popular with the Lion and Leopard being a close second when it comes to animal paintings requested.

-My animal artwork clientele is mainly from the United States with others coming from Russia, Germany and Spain.
-In addition, I have paintings in Private Collections as far afield as the United Kingdom, Australia, Croatia, South Africa and Botswana and elsewhere.
+My animal artwork clientele is mainly from the United States with others coming from Russia, Germany, and Spain.
+In addition, I have paintings in Private Collections as far afield as the United Kingdom, Australia, Croatia, South Africa, and Botswana and elsewhere.

 I am also part of a permanent collection housed in New York for the Spanish Embassy, including having been commissioned to do a painting to represent Zimbabwe in a children’s book that is published in America.